+Even if you are happy with your current Medicare health care coverage, it's important to conduct a Medicare Advantage Plan review during AEP.
 Every year from October 15 to December 7, people who are enrolled in a Medicare Advantage plan have the option to change to a different plan for the coming year.
 These dates define the Medicare Annual Enrollment Period, or AEP.
 Many people choose to stick with their current provider instead of making a change during AEP.
 If you do nothing, your plan will automatically renew.

 However, even if you decide not to change plans, the coverage you have today will likely be different starting on January 1.
 That's because every year, your carrier has the option to change the features of your plan.
 These changes are not limited to but might include the monthly premium you pay; your cost-sharing on a benefit-by-benefit basis; your dental, vision and hearing coverage; the plan's drug formulary, and/or its provider network.
 You will learn about the specific changes that affect your coverage when you receive your Annual Notice of Change (or ANOC) from your plan carrier a few weeks prior to the start of AEP.

 Even if your current plan coverage looks similar for next year, it's important to remember that the other plans available to you have also changed, sometimes significantly.
 Therefore, a plan that previously didn't stack up against the coverage you originally chose might now offer you new opportunities to save money, increase benefits, or both.
 Here in Minnesota in recent years, plan benefits have usually improved while premiums have either stayed steady or gone down.
 So generally speaking, plan changes have resulted in new and better opportunities available to you.